OffByOneStudios/craft-lisp/docs/design.md

 This phase parses the code into a syntax data structure (e.g. AST).
 Each language can have it's own syntax, parser, and data structure.
 The output of this step is a syntax specific structure.

+This phase may execute reader macros, arbitrary code that parses strings and returns valid syntax data structures.

 ### Reading

 This phase takes a syntax specific data structure and an semantics specific data structure and transforms from the given syntax to the given semantics.

+This phase may execute macros, arbitrary code that mutates syntax data structures.

+### Semantic Phases (Analysis, Type Inferencing, Borrow Checking)

+Arbitrary semantic phases may be executed as required, this will typically be done automatically through checks in the semantic manipulation code.

+These phases may execute arbitrary code if the analysis features or the semantic data structure are extended by the user.

 ### Execution

 This phase takes a semantics specific data structure and executes it using an executor backend.
 Some executors may perform additional phases (such as compilation).
+This phase is used to perform arbitrary execution.

 ### Compilation

 This phase takes a semantics specific data structure and compiles it using a compiler backend.
 Some compilers may perform additional phases (such as optimization).

+These phases may execute arbitrary code if the compilation features are extended by the user.

 ## Implementations